Prepare for Your Camino

 The Camino de Santiago is very well signposted, especially on the more popular routes.
 You probably don’t need a guidebook or app to keep you on the trail.
 But, they can have useful recommendations on how to pack, stages, accommodations, spotlighting historic or cultural sites, and spiritual resources.

-We have an extensive list of options on our guidebooks page.
+We have an extensive list of options on our guidebooks and page.

 How Do I Get to My Starting Location?